Ferrari Roma: Performance

-Miscellaneous

-The Roma's minimum height off the ground is a static 4 3/4 inches (120 mm).
-Its maximum front ramp angle is 11 degrees and the maximum rear ramp angle is 15 1/2 degrees.

-The vehicle comes with 10-cubic feet of boot space in the trunk and additional storage space behind the two front seats.
-An option of foldable back seat backrests expands the storage configuration to 14-cubic feet.
-Keeping with the cars grand touring theme, and as with certain additional models, the Roma can be ordered with a specially designed, multi-piece luggage set which fits into the vehicle's rear trunk effectively.
-The luggage matches the interior leather.
+Roma Spider

+In March 2023, Ferrari revealed the Roma Spider.
+It is meant to be the replacement for the Ferrari Portofino.
+Based on the successful Ferrari Roma, the new Spider variant features a soft top.
+This marks the return of a soft top for a front-engined Ferrari after 54 years since the 1969 365 GTS4.

+Roma Spider Oro

+On October 9, 2024, Ferrari unveiled a special spider, created by the Tailor Made division to show the public the new manufacturing techniques and innovative materials introduced by Ferrari, and will be exhibited to the public at the Enzo Ferrari Museum in Modena, within the Ferrari One of a Kind exhibition, where it will remain until February 2025.

 Market

 The Roma was originally introduced with a base price of $218,670 (2020 USD).
 Typical final build-out configurations could range from $270k to $310k and up.
-Ferrari estimates 70 per cent of buyers would be first-time Ferrari customers.
+Ferrari estimates 70 percent of buyers would be first-time Ferrari customers.
 They stated that the Roma is targeted squarely at the Porsche 911 and Aston Martin markets.
 The overall design theme is "understated elegance" which is somewhat of a deviation from the traditional Ferrari road car.

 Dedication and awards

-The Roma celebrated its public unveiling on November 14, 2019, during an international event at Rome's Stadio dei Marmi (Stadium of the Marbles).
-In 2020 it made a guest appearance at the 150th anniversary of the declaration of Rome as the capital of a unified Italy.
+The Roma was publicly unveiled on 14 November 2019, during an international event at Rome's Stadio dei Marmi (Stadium of the Marbles).
+In 2020 it made an appearance at the 150th anniversary of the declaration of Rome as the capital of a unified Italy.

-The Ferrari Roma was awarded a Red Dot award in 2020 recognizing the cars inspirational design.
-The Red Dot awards aim at celebrating excellence and innovation in industrial design and recognizing the world's best designers.
-Red Dot was quoted "by renouncing all superfluous details, the design of the Ferrari Roma achieves a formal minimalism that characterizes the timeless elegance of this sports car."
+The Ferrari Roma was awarded a Red Dot in 2020, recognizing the car's design.
+Red Dot was quoted as saying, "By renouncing all superfluous details, the design of the Ferrari Roma achieves a formal minimalism that characterizes the timeless elegance of this sports car."

 Auto&Design Magazine awarded the Roma the best production car design for 2020.
 The panel of international auto journalists said the Roma reinterprets the classic lines of a Gran Turismo car and projects them into the 21st century with its sensual, evocative, and cutting-edge design.

 The 2021 Esquire Car Awards named the Ferrari Roma as the Best Designed Car of the year.